quotientinc/edan-fb-search-module/README.md

 4. Enter an auth key
 5. Set the tier type (1 or 2)
 6. Configure the number of rows to return on search.

+## Use
+Once installed and configured, navigate to the path /fb-search on your site.